 Tips For Practicing Gratitude

-The story of “The Ten Lepers” presents several themes that resonate deeply within our lives today:
+The story of “The Ten Lepers” teaches us several things:

-That teaches us active faith: not just believing but being thankful for what we receive.
+That teaches us active faith: not just believing, but taking action.

-Another important theme in this story is thanksgiving.
-The returning of the Samaritan leper teaches us how we should respond when we are blessed or healed in our lives.
+Another important lesson in this story is thanksgiving.
+The return of the Samaritan shows us how to react when we receive blessings or healing.

-Saying thank you can transform our perspective and deepen our relationship with God.
+Saying thank you can transform your perspective and deepen your relationship with God.

 Modern Application